SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarStyle/SearchBarStyle-rectangle.md

 # ``SearchBar/SearchBarStyle/rectangle``

-A predefined `SearchBarStyle` with a rectangular appearance.
+A predefined `SearchBarStyle` with a rectangle appearance.

 @Metadata {
     @DisplayName("Rectangle")